 “Typeform lets us adapt the forms to our brand—we can add illustrations and colors,” says María.
 Find out how you can customize your typeform design in this article.

 Encourage quick feedback on your customer feedback forms with Rating question.
 Your customers can tap how many thumbs ups, hearts, or even skulls they’d give your service.

 Want to know how likely people are to return?
-Or want to find out your NPS score?
 Add an Opinion Scale and get the lowdown.